surosh-khaliqi/it-infrastructure-portfolio-lab/phase3-monitoring/02-build-log.md

 #### Test 6 — ServiceNow incident lifecycle

-**Objective:** Prove an alert can become a tracked incident and be closed.
+**Objective:** Confirm the ServiceNow REST integration can create and track a monitoring incident.

-**Method:** REST POST via the integration user; subsequent UI resolution/closure.
+**Method:** REST POST through the integration user, followed by incident resolution and closure in the ServiceNow UI.

-**Result:** Incident created with correct category, subcategory, and assignment group; later closed.
+**Result:** Incident created with the expected category, subcategory, and assignment group, then tracked through closure.

 **Evidence:** ![API incident](screenshots/phase3-36-api-incident-created-closed.png)